gtgalone/react-quilljs/readme.md

 ## Install

 ```
+// Install react quill

 $ yarn add react-quilljs quill
 or
 $ npm install react-quilljs quill

-// If you are using typescript
+// If you are using Typescript

 $ yarn add -D @types/quill
 ```
+---

 ## Usage